n1ckfg/opencv-processing/readme.md

 **[OpenCV for Processing reference](http://atduskgreg.github.io/opencv-processing/reference/)**

-OpenCV for Processing is based on the officially supported [OpenCV Java API](http://docs.opencv.org/java/), currently at version 2.4.5.
+OpenCV for Processing is based on the officially supported [OpenCV Java API](http://docs.opencv.org/java/), currently at version 4.5.1.
 In addition to using the wrapped functionality, you can import OpenCV modules and use any of its documented functions: [OpenCV javadocs](http://docs.opencv.org/java/).
 See the advanced examples (HistogramSkinDetection, DepthFromStereo, and Marker Detection) below for details.
 (This style of API was inspired by Kyle McDonald's [ofxCv addon](https://github.com/kylemcdonald/ofxCv) for OpenFrameworks.)

 Contributions welcome.

 ### Installing

-OpenCV for Processing currently supports Mac OSX, 32-bit and 64-bit Windows, 32- and 64-bit Linux.
-Android support is hopefully coming soon (pull requests welcome).
+OpenCV for Processing currently supports Mac OSX, 64-bit Windows(tested), 64-bit Linux(not tested).

 _NB: When running on the Mac, make sure you have Processing set to 64-bit mode in the Preferences_